cloudevents/spec/primer.md

    To satisfy these needs, middleware will be interested in:

-   - A metadata discriminator usable for classification or contextualization of events so that consumers can express interest in one or multiple such classes or contexts.
+   - A metadata discriminator, usable for classification or contextualization of events so that consumers can express interest in one or multiple such classes or contexts.
 For instance, a consumer might be interested in all events related to a specific directory inside a file storage account.
-   - A metadata discriminator that allows distinguishing the subject of a particular event of that class or context.
-For instance, a consumer might want to filter out all events related to new files ending with ".jpg" (the file name being the "new file" event's subject) for the context describing specific directory inside a file storage account that it has registered interest on.
+   - A metadata discriminator, that allows distinguishing the subject of a particular event of that class or context.
+For instance, a consumer might want to filter out all events related to new files ending with ".jpg" (the file name being the "new file" event's subject) for the purpose of describing a specific directory inside a file storage account that it has registered interest on.
    - An indicator for the encoding of the event and its data.
    - An indicator for the structural layout (schema) for the event and its data.